SpamScope/mail-parser/README.md

 \── MailParserEnvironmentError: Raised when the environment is not correct
 |
 \── MailParserOSError: Raised when there is an OS error
+|
+\── MailParserReceivedParsingError: Raised when a received header cannot be parsed
 ```